 I’m delighted to let you know that The Warrior’s Bond is now out in ebook!
 Just in time for Eastercon!

-Huge thanks as ever to Elizabeth and Cheryl, and you can currently buy the book at the Wizard’s Tower Press online store.
+Huge thanks as ever to Elizabeth and Cheryl, and check out the left hand scroll bar for the click to purchase links.
 The roll-out to other outlets, Kindle, Nook etc, will happen over the next few days as usual.

 Meantime?
 As with each of these ebook releases, I’ve been thinking back to the challenges of writing each particular story and here, the problem was heroes.